SRIVIGHNATEJA/SRIVIGHNATEJA/README.md

 ## 📌 Professional Mindset
 - 🧱 Building strong fundamentals, not just flashy projects
-- 💡 Committed to **"Repati kosam"** mindset – every experience counts for tomorrow
+- 💡 Committed to a **“Repati kosam”** mindset — what I do today defines what I’ll own tomorrow

 ---

-<p align="center">💬 Want to collaborate or talk AI, NLP, or code? <a href="https://www.linkedin.com/in/sri-vighna-teja/">Let’s connect on LinkedIn →</a></p>
+<p align="center">💬 Want to collaborate or talk tech? <a href="https://www.linkedin.com/in/sri-vighna-teja/">Let’s connect on LinkedIn →</a></p>
 <p align="center"><b>“Let code be your language and learning your currency.”</b></p>